 Jacob Morgan, author of “The Future of Work,” defines the physical environment as “the one we can see, touch, taste, and smell.
 It’s the art that hangs on the walls, the office floor plan, the demographics of the people we work with (old, young, diversity, etc.), and any physical perks we might get, such as catered meals in a beautiful cafeteria.”

-We spend most of our time at work.
-It’s consequently important to be in a place where you feel comfortable.
-If you had the choice, would that be a dark little cubicle, or a loft with bookshelves and plants growing on the windowsills?
-Exactly.
+We spend most of our time at work—it’s important to be in a place where you feel comfortable.
+If you had the choice, would that be a dark cubicle, or a loft with bookshelves and plants growing on the windowsills?

 Working in a comfortable environment isn't only connected to vague feelings of engagement, but having more light, air, and space results in improved physical wellbeing that influences our productivity, reducing headaches and fatigue, for instance.

 The technological environment refers to the tools your employees need to do their work.
-It includes telephones and computers, but it also pertains to apps, software, intranets, and e-learning opportunities.
+This includes telephones and computers, but it also pertains to internal communication apps, software, modern intranets, and e-learning opportunities.

 The main goal of workplace technology is to make your day easier.
-Slow, old, or non-existent technology makes processes strenuous and, quite frankly, wastes time that could otherwise be spent more efficiently.
-Popular technological devices include smartphones and laptops, tools most of us depend on every day.
-But younger generations in the workforce are asking employers to step up their game to utilize even more advanced technologies such as virtual reality and wearables.
+Slow, antiquated, or lack of these tools makes processes strenuous and wastes time that could otherwise be spent more efficiently.
+Popular technological devices currently implemented include smartphones and laptops—tools most of us depend on every day—but younger generations in the workforce are asking employers to step up their game to utilize even more advanced technologies such as virtual reality and wearables.

 While these new technologies are no doubt exciting and hold many possibilities, one challenge will be to balance the practicality of their use with their potential to distract.

-Culture is probably the aspect of the workplace experience that is most talked about.
-It comes down to the feeling you get when you're working somewhere, the vibe of a place.
-It’s generally not something you can touch but rather a set of guidelines and behaviorisms that have been implemented in a workplace.
+Culture is likely the most talked about aspect of the employee experience—the "feeling" you get when you're working somewhere or the vibe of a workplace, in essence.
+It’s generally not something that can be physically altered so much as it is simply a set of guidelines and behaviors that are encouraged.